 1h 22m • COURSE

-Amazon Web Services Essential Training with Jeff Winesett
+Amazon Web Services for Architects Essential Training with Jeff Winesett

 Cloud Architecture: Core Concepts with David Linthicum

-Bolster your cloud computing skillset by getting up to speed with the fundamentals of cloud architecture.
-Learn about the business and technical requirements of building a strong architecture, cloud parts, how to build your first architecture, and more.
+Boost your cloud computing skill set.
+Learn about the business and technical requirements of building a strong architecture, how to build your first architecture, and more.

-Get up to speed with one of the most popular and powerful cloud solutions on the market—Amazon Web Services (AWS).
-Learn about using AWS for big data work, bringing IoT solutions together with the AWS IoT platform, and more.
+Get up to speed with Amazon Web Services (AWS).
+Learn about using AWS for big data work, bringing IoT solutions together with the AWS platform, and more.